Basina of Thuringia: Biography

 Gregory of Tours reported that Childeric I was exiled from Roman Gaul for a period, and during that time he went to the kingdom of Thuringia.
-When he returned, Basina came with him, although she had been married to the king there, Bisinus.
+When he returned, Basina came with him, although she had allegedly been married to the king there, Bisinus.
 She herself took the initiative to ask for the hand of Childeric I, king of the Franks, and married him.
 For as she herself said, "I want to have the most powerful man in the world, even if I have to cross the ocean for him".

-Childeric and Basina were the parents of Clovis I, who is remembered as the first medieval king to rule Gaul, and all the Frankish kingdoms.
+Childeric and Basina were the parents of the Frankish king Clovis I, who is remembered as the first medieval king to rule Gaul.

 According to the Gesta episcoporum Cameracensium, the Frankish King Ragnachar, and his brother Richar, from the area of Cambrai were related to Basina.

 Marriage and children

 In 463, Basina married Childeric I, son of Merovech and his wife, and had the following children: